DBordeleau/ticker-wars/docs/pipeline.md

 ## Feature Generation

-The normal prediction paths derive bounded in-memory features directly from `prices`.
-The legacy `features` table and helpers remain for compatibility and diagnostics, but durable feature writes are not required for normal prediction generation.
+The normal prediction paths derive in-memory features directly from `prices`.
+Initially I was storing these features in Supabase, but because I am relying on the free tier I wanted to alleviate as much storage burden as possible.

 ## Historical Prediction Seeding